ESCOMP/ESMStandardNames/StandardNamesRules.rst

 #.
 The standard name dictionary consists of a number of individual XML elements:
    one ``standard_name`` element for each entry.
 A standard name entry consist of a ``name`` attribute that represents the variable name, and (optionally) a ``description`` attribute that gives a detailed description of what that name represents.
-The standard_name XML entry also contains a nested "type" entry, indicating the data type that a standard_name should represent, and as attributes the physical units of that variable quantity (see the `section on Units <#units>`_) and the FORTRAN "kind" of the variable quantity.
+Note that the ``description`` field is provided for information and disambiguation only, and does not need to be included for individual implementations of the standard names.
+It is not the same as ``long_name`` entries used in CCPP and other standards, but it can be used to inform the contents of that field.
+The ``standard_name`` XML entry also contains a nested ``type`` entry, indicating the data type that a ``standard_name`` should represent, and as attributes the physical units of that variable quantity (see the `section on Units <#units>`_) and the FORTRAN "kind" of the variable quantity.
 For example, the element for the variable name ``exner_function`` may look similar to this: